A DAY & NIGHT OF FOOD & ADVENTURE IN IBIZA WITH RENOIR GUIDES TOUR 2

 and a local dessert, greixonera, an Ibicenan bread pudding.

-My suggestion is, to have dinner there slightly before the sunset, just to enjoy the colour of the sun and watch the flamingos on the salt flats opposite the restaurant.
+I suggest having dinner there slightly before sunset, enjoying the sun's colour and watching the flamingos on the salt flats opposite the restaurant.
 This is Ibiza!

 SA TRINXA Platja de ses Salinas, 07817 Sant Jordi de Ses Salines +34 637 82 61 83 www.satrinxa.com This is the place for people-watching.